June26-Header

 Introduction to the event

 Artificial Intelligence is being introduced at an accelerating pace into almost all aspects of modern life, promising profound benefits and significant changes.
-Ai is boosting productivity and innovation but also threatens profound worker displacement, with potentially disruptive political ramifications.
+AI is boosting productivity and innovation but also threatens profound worker displacement, with potentially disruptive political ramifications.

 Projections for the UK are uncomfortable, with forecasts of millions of jobs being lost by 2035.
 Firms in AI-exposed sectors have already cut professional employment by 4.5%, AI threatening cognitive work rather than manual labour.
 But how real are these forecasts when according to American labour market analysis, the AI revolution is not that rapid?